django/deps/draft/0007-official-projects.rst

-solutions; if the maintenance team is sufficient to ensure the project will be maintained properly once adopted; if the adoption of the project would place undue stress on the existing core team; and if adopting the project projects the right image and message about what Django is/
+solutions; if the maintenance team is sufficient to ensure the project will be maintained properly once adopted; if the adoption of the project would place undue stress on the existing core team; and if adopting the project projects the right image and message about what Django is.

 Once the decision is made, the Technical Board will inform the Shepherd about the decision, and a public announcement will be made about either the success